Help Your High School Students Create Brighter Futures

 How to follow-up after the interview

-- Improved confidence and self-esteem
+- Greater confidence and self-esteem

 - Empathy for others

-- Parents notice a difference at home
+- Parents notice a difference in their behavior at home

-- The lesson plans are designed to be customized to meet your time-frame and include suggested dialogue.
+- The lesson plans are designed to be customized to meet your timeframe and include suggested dialogue.

 All Courses Include: